 - The F1 to green card process is known as Adjustment of Status or “AOS” for short.

-- An AOS application is filed with USCIS using a Form I-485.
+- You file an AOS application USCIS using Form I-485.

-- But the Form I-485 cannot be filed without a petition, Form I-130 or Form I-140.
-So how you qualify for a petition is the key to go from F1 to green card.
+- But you cannot file a Form I-485 without a petition, Form I-130 or Form I-140.
+So how you qualify for a petition is the key to going from F1 to green card.

-Below, we’ll review the two common petitions that allow an international student to go from a F1 to green card.
+Below, we’ll review the two common petitions that allow an international student to go from an F1 to green card.

 The Two Most Common Ways to Go From F1 To Green Card

 Probably the most common way to go from F1 to green card is through marriage.
 If you marry a U.S. citizen or lawful permanent resident, then your spouse can file a petition, Form I-130.
-The Form I-130 allows you to file the Form I-485 with USCIS.
-You have to file both forms to go from F1 to green card directly.
+Form I-130 allows you to file Form I-485 with USCIS.
+You have to file both forms to go directly from F1 to green card.

 But be careful.

 - Marriage to a Lawful Permanent Resident (Someone with a green card): If you marry a Lawful Permanent Resident then the path from F1 to green card is longer.
 The law says that there are a limited number of green cards per year for spouses of Lawful Permanent Residents.
-Most of the time, all of the green cards for spouses of Lawful Permanent are used, so you have to wait to file your Form I-485.
+If there are no green cards available in this category, spouses of Lawful Permanent Residents, you have to wait to file your Form I-485.
 How long you wait depends on something called the visa bulletin.
 (We will explain the visa bulletin in a later post.
-For now think of it as a counter telling people how many green cards are available for spouse of green card holders)
+For now, think of it as a counter telling people how many green cards are available for spouses of green card holders)

 - Marriage to a U.S. Citizen: On the other hand, if you marry a U.S. citizen then there is no wait to go from F1 to green card through marriage.
 There is an unlimited number of green cards available for spouses of U.S. citizens (you do not need to check the visa bulletin).
 Thus, you can file with USCIS the Form I-130 with the Form I-485 at the same time..
-This is called a “one-step AOS.”
-It is called a “one-step” because both the form I-130 and form I-485 are filed together.
-But know that these aren’t the only two forms that are used in the process.
-For that reason, it’s probably a good idea to consult an experienced immigration attorney before you file anything.
+USCIS refers to this as a “one-step AOS.”
+USCIS calls it a “one-step” because you file both form I-130 and form I-485 together.

 The F1 to Green Card Timeline